You’ve never seen freshwater sport fish like the ones in Saskatchewan’s 100,000 lakes and rivers. Below are some of the more common species.

 - Goldeye, found in the Saskatchewan River system and Cumberland Lake area;

 - Brown trout, stocked in several waters of southern Saskatchewan;

 - Splake, a brook and lake trout cross, stocked in several waters;

-- Smallmouth bass, stocked around the Rafferty reservoir in southeast Saskatchewan.
+- Largemouth bass, stocked around the Rafferty reservoir in southeast Saskatchewan.